internetarchive/iaux-shared-resize-observer/README.md

 # SharedResizeObserver

-The `SharedResizeObserver` is an thin layer over the `ResizeObserver` to allow for WebComponents and other observers to use a single `ResizeObserver` to provide a performant user interface.
+The `SharedResizeObserver` is an thin layer over the `ResizeObserver` to allow for WebComponents and other observers to use a single `ResizeObserver` to provide performant resize observation.

-## Background

-With the addition of the `ResizeObserver` in the web development toolchain, Web Components and other containers can now observe their own viewports and resize accordingly.

-This is very powerful, but if each Web Component creates its own `ResizeObserver`, you take a big performance hit, as noted in this look into [ResizeObserver performance](https://groups.google.com/a/chromium.org/g/blink-dev/c/z6ienONUb5A/m/F5-VcUZtBAAJ).

-Using the `SharedResizeObserver` allows components to take advantage of `ResizeObservers` while still maintaining a smooth and responsive user interface.
+It's more efficient to run a single `ResizeObserver` with many observations than many `ResizeObservers`, as noted in [this performance comparison](https://groups.google.com/a/chromium.org/g/blink-dev/c/z6ienONUb5A/m/F5-VcUZtBAAJ).
+A singleton of the `SharedResizeObserver` can be shared with any element that needs resize observation.
+Consumers register themselves with `resizeObserver.addObserver({ handler, target })` and get a `handleResize(entry: ResizeObserverEntry)` callback when the target changes.
+See `Usage` section below for an example.

 ## Installation
 ```bash